dschwinler/PenasTeeSniper/README.md

 ## Overview

 Penas Tee Sniper is an automated bot that books tee times.
-The script is designed to run every Friday at 00:00 and automatically book the 12:00 PM and 12:08 PM tee times for a game scheduled 14 days in advance.
+The script is designed to run whenver you want and book any tee times you want, scheduled 14 days in advance.

 ## Features